Novicetheaf/Honda-Motorcycle-Ecommerce-Project/README.md

 ### Acknowledgements

-I used [MCN's site](https://www.motorcyclenews.com/) for my critic reviews content description section, and for general information about each motorcycle that was used in this project.
+I used [MCN's site](https://www.motorcyclenews.com/) for motorcycle stats.

 Modal Contact Form outer sections Reference can be found [here](https://mdbootstrap.com/docs/jquery/modals/forms/)

 Bootstrap code I used to look up for reference purposes, I used [bootstrap.com](https://getbootstrap.com/)

+Some of the core apps, such as the accounts app are based off the Ci documentation on github & tutorials on [Ci's site](https://courses.codeinstitute.net/courses/)

 **This project is for educational purposes.**